 Here are some of the most common Korean counting units:

 |‘pieces’ or ‘slices’||조각|

 Korean Counting Units – Review Quiz

 Check how many of these Korean counting units you can remember with this fun review quiz.

 Counting In Korean

 When counting things in Korean and answering the question ‘How many?’, native Korean numbers are used.
 However, native Korean numbers only go up to 99.
 If you are counting anything that is more than 99 things, then sino-Korean numbers are used.
-To review native and sino-Korean numbers, check out the previous lesson.
+To review native and sino-Korean numbers, check out our complete guide to numbers in Korean.

 Another important thing to remember is that when adding a counting unit to numbers 1,2,3, 4, and 20 the words for these numbers change slightly.
 Let’s look at some examples: